No Fees Unless We Win (206) 919-3215

 Regardless of who the liable party is, they all share one commonality: negligence.
 Negligence law is at the heart of personal injury lawsuits, as each case deals with proving how the responsible party neglected their duty to act in a responsible, safe manner.

 Seattle operates under comparative negligence law.
 This means that the court system looks at a case and determines the percentage of fault that each party assumes in a vehicle-related accident.
 In personal injury lawsuits, comparative negligence still applies.
 However, the claimant is still capable of receiving compensation.
-The court removes claimant’s assigned percentage of negligence, multiplied by their total compensation amount, from the total award.
+The court removes the claimant’s assigned percentage of negligence, multiplied by their total compensation amount, from the total award.

 Lawyers are essential in several aspects of a personal injury claim.
 They not only help you fill out all documentation, but will help interview witnesses, gather evidence, and settle in and out of court depending on your case’s specific context.
 When providing evidence for a personal injury claim based in negligence, you need to prove several factors: